fabib1209/Lotka-Volterra-Dynamics-Facilitate-Sustainable-Biocontrol-of-Wastewater-Sludge-Bulking/scripts/04Lineplots.md

 # Creating Lineplots

+Lineplots were used to visually assess temporal fluctuations in the long-term Dataset 1 and the replicated dataset.
+The replicated dataset was obtained by the aggregation of Datasets 1-4 with at least 3 samples per month covering 2021 to 2023 (n = 249), which allowed for a comparison of monthly sampling intervals.
+Only selected organisms, Ca. M. parvicella, "type 0041-like filamentous bacteria", Arcella spp., rotifers, the "filament density," and temperature were included in the replicated dataset.
+In this context, "filament density" refers to the sum of all individual filaments observed in the sample (German: "Gesamtfädigkeit") (Pinther et al., 2022), while type 0041-like filamentous bacteria represents bacterial filaments of unknown taxonomy, colloquial called “type 0041” and similar non-distinguishable morphotypes (Deepnarain et al., 2020; Sam et al., 2022).

 ## 01 Lineplot for dataset1

-We create a lineplot function for all samples of dataset 1.
+We create a lineplot function for all samples of Dataset 1.
 We include filament density, rotifers, Arcella spp. and temperature.
 This function can be used for every dataset to create a lineplot.

 ```
 ## LOADING DATA ########

-source("LOADING_DATA_.R")
+source("LOADING_DATA.R")

 #-------- DATASET 1---------##########